-Remember: All chemical products in the workplace should have labels.
+REMEMBER: All chemical products in the workplace should have labels.
 If a chemical is poured into a smaller container and taken elsewhere in the workplace, it still needs to have a label.
 The only exception is if the worker who poured it can carry a portable container at all times and empties it at the end of the shift.

-Material Safety Data Sheets
+Safety Data Sheets

-Material Safety Data Sheets (MSDSs) are data sheets that contain information about the health and safety properties of workplace chemical products.
-They are usually written by the supplier or manufacturer of the product, and provided to purchasers.
-When employers receive an MSDS, they are required to let workers see and copy it.
+Safety Data Sheets (SDSs), previously called "Material Safety Data Sheets (MSDSs), are data sheets that contain information about the health and safety properties of workplace chemical products.
+They are written by the supplier or manufacturer of the product and provided to purchasers.
+When employers receive an SDS, they are required to let workers see and copy it.

-An MSDS is divided into sections, and must have certain required information.
+An SDS is divided into sections, and must have certain required information.
 Each section provides a different type of information about the chemical product.
-These sections are not always the same on every MSDS.
+In the past, these sections have not always been the same on every SDS.

-What's an MSDS?
+What's Required on a Safety Data Sheet?

-Under Cal/OSHA's Hazard Communication standard, an MSDS must contain certain information.
+Under Cal/OSHA's Hazard Communication standard, an SDS must contain certain information.
 This includes: